PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 # Migrate from Pipedream v1

-The newest version of the Pipedream introduces features like creating code steps in [Python](/code/python), [Bash](/code/bash) and [Go](/code/go) from within the workflow builder.
+The newest version of the Pipedream workflow introduces features like creating code steps in [Python](/code/python), [Bash](/code/bash) and [Go](/code/go).

 It also brings the [Node.js](/code/nodes) steps closer to our [Component API](/components/) which powers sources & actions in the platform.

-But, this also means some of our features have changed, here's what you need to know.
+But this also means some of our features have changed.
+Here's what you need to know.

 ## New Builder Overview